electronick1/stairs_examples/hacker_news/README.markdown

 To generate "batches" run (it should be done once):

-` python manage.py producer:init_session read_google_big_table_parallel`
+` python manage.py producer:run read_google_big_table_parallel`

+When producer finished baches generation, it will automatically read batches of data from google cloud.
 Then you can run as many "workers" you want, which will read those batches.
 The overall system if quite safe from data lost:

+`python manage.py producer:run_jobs read_google_big_table_parallel`<br>
+or<br>
-`python manage.py producer:process read_google_big_table_parallel`
+`python manage.py producer:run_jobs read_batch`

 Both producers - control queue size and prevent memory overflow.